 Contrary to popular belief, however, it’s not all bad news for retailers according to the Houston-based investor, entrepreneur, and businessman Paul Sternberg, of Houston, Texas.
 While Amazon was responsible for 44 percent of all U.S. online purchases last year, the company accounted for just 4 percent of total overall retail sales, as reported by One Click Retail, the business intelligence services provider.

 “Amazon poses the biggest threat to other online retailers, followed closely by big retail corporations and discount department stores,” says Paul Sternberg.
 At much less risk, according to the Houston-based entrepreneur, are what he calls ‘Amazon-proof’ businesses.
 These are operations on which online retail, and thus Amazon, is unlikely to have an impact.
-Businesses such as nail and hair salons, and dry cleaners are, says Sternberg, the reason why demand for the commercial real estate will always exist in Houston and elsewhere.
+Businesses such as nail and hair salons, and dry cleaners are, says Sternberg, the reason why the demand for commercial real estate will always exist in Houston and elsewhere.

 The Houston native also points toward continually evolving consumer mindsets.
 “While Amazon continues to grow thanks to its ease of ordering and low prices, many consumers in cities such as Houston and indeed across the U.S. are simultaneously looking for more unique buying experiences,” he suggests.
-“This is another reason why so-called ‘big box’ stores are also struggling.”
+“This is another reason why the so-called ‘big box’ stores are also struggling.”

 Instead of going online or visiting a department store, Sternberg reveals that a growing number of consumers, particularly in Houston, are making the switch to more local buying habits.
 According to figures by Statista, the market research and business intelligence portal, over a quarter of Americans now claim to favor local businesses and brands over larger, particularly online, retailers.